 Why You Have a GREATER Chance of Being Deficient Than Not

 As you can see from the chart below, in most parts of the U.S. (and the Northern hemisphere, including Canada), you can’t get enough sunlight to produce adequate levels of vitamin D in your skin.

-Dr. Michael Holick, a recognized vitamin D expert, has found that if you live north of Atlanta, Georgia in the U.S., you cannot make vitamin D in your skin from about November through February.
+Dr. Michael Holick, a recognized vitamin D expert, has determined that if you live north of Atlanta, Georgia in the U.S., you cannot make vitamin D in your skin from about November through February.